flashwing-04/showtime-website-project-archive/content/ss22/master/m3-geolocation/_future.md

 As some of the topics present in this app include sensitive content, we want to add the possibility to flag content with trigger warnings, to make sure that everybody can enjoy this app.

 ## Partner information
-The app depends on great organizations to prepare and edit the content,so we want to add screens that show more informaiton about the organizations and the project context their content originated from, to give additional credit and thanks and also give users the opportunity to interact with them.
+The app depends on great organizations to prepare and edit the content, so we want to add screens that show more information about the organizations and the project context their content originated from, to give additional credit and thanks and also give users the opportunity to interact with them.
 {{</section>}}

 {{<section title="App">}}